agersant/crystal/docs/api/ecs/system.md

 ## Examples

 This example implements a `System` which operates on entities that have two components: a `Health` component and a `Poison` component.
-This system substract 1 health every frame on each poisoned entity.
+This system substracts 1 health every frame on each poisoned entity.
 Note that outside of this toy example, it would be unwise to tie the poison's efficacy to the framerate of your game.

 ```lua
 -- Poison component